The Kiev authorities got into another corruption scandal, trying to do a good deed for the military.

 Vitaliy Klitschko, in his first announcement, noted that in 2023, almost 750 million UAH were allocated from a special fund of the city budget for the Kyiv Clinical Hospital of War Veterans.
 And so far this is the only official information about the origin of the funds.
 The peculiarity of the special budget fund is that it is filled with certain special types of local taxes and fees and is also spent on specific target areas.
 But in the summer of 2022, during the war, a law was passed that allowed communities to more freely use the funds of the special fund in the general fund to cover urgent needs during martial law.

 What does this mean for us as a community?
 That the manager of funds - the city government - now has another available tool to resolve critical issues.
-But in the case of the hospital, this also meant that the project and the amount of the capital repair budget fell into the line of the target program “on the go”, at the end of the year.
+But in the case of the hospital, this also meant that the project and the amount of the capital repair budget were included in the line of the target program “on the go”, at the end of the year.
 The results and cost are eloquent.